Best AI Tools to Extract Data from PDFs

 Tabula

-Use Tabula when the job is exactly "get this one clean table into a spreadsheet" and the PDF is not scanned.
+Use Tabula when you need one clean table in a sheet and the PDF is not a scan.

 Nanonets

-It fits teams that need to train extraction on a specific document type and route low-confidence results to a human reviewer.
+It may fit teams that need to train the tool on one file type and send low-confidence results to a person.

 Checks before trusting extracted PDF data